|General & Hospital Dentistry||UWMC/HD Clinic||4.5 months|

 Click a clinic to learn more information about each rotation

-The UW GPR residency training includes an after-hours emergency call service to the community through the University of Washington Medical Center Emergency Department.
-Because residents respond to call from home (rather than being required to stay “in-house” while on call) this is referred to as “Home-Call”.
-The after-hours call service provides residents the opportunity to treat a wide range of emergencies from dentoalveolar and maxillofacial trauma, to severe odontalgias and infections.
-Call is assigned throughout the full residency year and is dispatched via UWMC.
-Some additional on-call experience is provided at HMC and Seattle Children’s through their respective rotations.
-Home-Call Duty is pre-assigned and residents receive their call assignments for the entire year at the beginning of their residency program year.
+The GPR training program includes participation in after-hours on-call to the community through the University of Washington Medical Center Emergency Department (ED).
+On-Call shifts are from 5 PM -8AM and are classified as “home-call” because residents respond to the ED from home (rather than being required to stay “in-house” while on call).
+The after-hours on-call service provides residents the opportunity to treat a wide range of emergencies from dentoalveolar and maxillofacial trauma, to severe odontalgias and infections.
+Some additional on-call experience may be available to interested residents during their OMS rotation at Harborview Medical Center.
+On-Call schedule is pre-assigned and all residents receive their on-call schedule for the entire year at the beginning of the program year.
 Call is assigned in 7 day blocks (Monday – Sun) with some exceptions based on Holidays.
 Call is assigned in resident pairs, alternating first call (primary responder) and second call (back-up call).

 Residents meet for approximately 4 to 6 hours per week for formal didactic conferences, as well as many informal sessions at each site.
 The didactic series covers a wide variety of topics including internal medicine, physiology, anatomy, physical diagnosis, moderate parenteral sedation and medical emergencies, Systematic review-evidence based dentistry, Advanced Cardiac Life Support, pharmacology, dental implants, basic and innovative dental procedures, literature review and practice management.
 We encourage residents to request presentations on topics of interest.
 Each resident is asked to present two lectures during the year on a dental or medical topic, one topic is assigned and the other is of their choice.
 Each resident will also present several cases per year as part of our Grand Rounds and clinical cases teaching exercises.